jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 [Audience laughter and applause]

-I do not know why they have not figured that out, but -- right.
+I do not know why they have not figured that out.

 It is my contention, based on experience, that if you ignore complexity, you will slow down.
 You will invariably slow down over the long haul.

 Of course, if you are doing something that is really short term, you do not need any of this.
-You could write it, you know, in ones and zeros.
+You could write it in ones and zeros.
 And this is my really scientific graph.
 You notice how none of the axis are -- there is no numbers on it because I just completely made it up.

 [Audience laughter]